eslamanter/beripedia/README.md

 # Beripedia

-A STEM school app made to access up-to-date educational content of diferent subjects on Google Docs shared on Google Drive.
+A STEM school app made to access up-to-date educational content of different subjects on Google Docs shared on Google Drive.

 20/11/2013 | Eslam Abdullah